bachle1302/qr-food-order-system/README.md

 - Add dishes to cart with item notes and order notes.
 - Place public QR orders without logging in.
 - View only the orders that belong to the current `customerSessionId`.
+- Receive toast notifications when their own order status changes.
+- Restore the guest session from the same browser when revisiting a QR link.

 ### Staff

 - View and filter managed orders.
 - Filter orders by status, table, and date range.
+- Focus on unserved orders and sort older orders first for kitchen/staff workflow.
 - Update order status through the validated backend workflow.
 - Receive realtime order events through Server-Sent Events.
+- See toast notifications and notification bell updates for new orders and status changes.

 ### Admin

 - Manage restaurant tables.
 - Regenerate table QR tokens.
 - View and copy QR links for customer ordering.
+- View and download QR code PNGs for tables.
 - Manage categories, dishes, discounts, and users.
+- Upload dish images to Cloudinary or manage dish image URLs manually through the admin dish flow.
 - Toggle user active/inactive status.
 - View revenue and daily order summaries.
+- Use the same notification bell and protected management shell as staff/admin pages.

 ### Security